 The ‘Illegal’ LMP1 car

 A few years ago, in 2018, the Porsche LMP1 team redesigned their 919 Hybrid Prototype car.
 They made some improvements to the car, this time ignoring FIA rules.
-The car, driven by Neel Jani went 0.700 seconds faster than Lewis Hamilton’s 2017 pole position time of 1:42.553.
+The car, driven by Neel Jani, went 0.7 seconds faster than Lewis Hamilton’s 2017 pole position time of 1:42.553, setting a time of 1:41.770.

 This was an incredible achievement for the Porsche team.
-It shows that without regulations in place, an LMP1 car can in fact beat a Formula 1 car.
-However, Mercedes did not respond with a Formula 1 car that defies FIA regulations.
+It showed that without regulations in place, an LMP1 car could in fact beat a Formula 1 car.
+However, this lap time was soon beaten in F1 qualifying.
+The current fastest lap belongs to Lewis Hamilton, who set a pole time of 1:41.252 in 2020.

 Both the Formula 1 and LMP1 cars are extremely fast and complex machines fitted with the latest technology.
 On paper, they have some big differences between them, however in terms of power output and top speed they are very similar.